antennapedia/antennapedia.com/src/who/tc_teacups.md

 She laughed.
 Her fingers moved in his hair.
 She said, "Do you ever want to hide in your TARDIS for a week?
 Find some safe spot and just do nothing?"

 "Often.
 I do it whenever I need to.
 Park it, sit on the roof, play my guitar at the stars.
-Or I go the other way round, hide here in the library in drink tea."
+Or I go the other way round, hide here in the library and drink tea."

 "Like we're doing now."